-The deposition is part of the discovery process in a lawsuit; essentially, a deposition is the taking of sworn testimony before trial.
+The deposition is an important part of the discovery process in a lawsuit.
+Essentially, a deposition is the taking of sworn testimony before trial.
 Depositions are not limited solely to the parties named in a suit and may be required for any potential witness.
 Attorneys may take a deposition to see what a witness knows, to preserve the testimony of a witness, or to potentially point out inconsistencies in a witness’s testimony.
 Additionally, if a witness will be unavailable at trial, a deposition may be read into the record as that witness’s official testimony.

 Given that a contract is an agreement between parties, there are an infinite number of ways that parties can agree and a contract can be written.
 There are some common contract evaluation methods worth reviewing before signing a contract, however, to ensure that it will suit your needs.